More crawling doesn’t mean you’ll rank better, but if your pages aren’t crawled and indexed they aren’t going to rank at all.

 The main control Google gives us to crawl slower is a rate limiter within Google Search Console.
 You can slow down the crawl rate with the tool, but it can take up to two days to take effect.

 If you need a more immediate solution, you can take advantage of Google’s crawl rate adjustments related to your site health.
 If you serve Googlebot a ‘503 Service Unavailable’ or ‘429 Too Many Requests’ status codes on pages, they will start to crawl slower or may stop crawling temporarily.
 You don’t want to do this longer than a few days though or they may start to drop pages from the index.

-Again, I want to reiterate that crawl budget isn’t something for most people to worry about.
+The rate of crawling isn’t going to impact your rankings.
+I want to reiterate that crawl budget isn’t something for most people to worry about.
 If you do have concerns, I hope this guide was useful.

 I typically only look into it when there are issues with pages not getting crawled and indexed, I need to explain why someone shouldn’t be worried about it, or I happen to see something that concerns me in the crawl stats report in Google Search Console.